 • Social Sciences:

-Anthropology Family and Consumer Sciences Geography Human Development and Family Studies Political Science and Government Sociology Work and Family Studies
+Anthropology Cartography/GIS Family and Consumer Sciences Human Development and Family Studies Political Science and Government Sociology

 • Visual and Performing Arts: Recommended!

-Acting Apparel and Textiles Art History Art Studies Ceramics Cinematography and Film Production Dance Design and Visual Communications Directing and Theatrical Production Drama and Theatre Arts Drawing Fashion/Apparel Design Fiber, Textile and Weaving Arts Film Studies Game and Interactive Media Design Graphic Design Industrial and Product Design Interior Design Jazz Studies Music Pedagogy Music Performance Music Theory and Composition Painting Photography Playwriting and Screenwriting Printmaking Sculpture Studio Arts Technical Theatre Design and Technology Voice and Opera
+Acting Art History Art Studies Arts, Entertainment, and Media Management Ceramics Dance Drama and Theatre Arts Drawing Fashion/Apparel Design Film Studies Graphic Design Interior Design Jazz Studies Music Pedagogy Music Performance Music Theory and Composition Painting Sculpture Studio Arts Technical Theatre Design and Technology

 Academic Requirements